ErezStu/movies-watchlist/README.md

 I used here react, the data is from the api of TMDB

+On this app, you can store movies that you watched or want to watch

 After installing the dependencies run the command "npm start"